 Akoya pearls are graded on the AAA to A scale.

 - An AAA pearl is the highest grade, with a regular surface and high luster.
 The surface should be virtually flawless.

-Pearls are delicate, compared to other gems, due to their softness and the fact that the nacre is deposited in layers.
-Don't let them get dry and never store them in a bank safety deposit box or near heat.
+Pearls are delicate compared to other gems and stones, and due to their softness and the fact that the nacre is deposited in layers, they need special care.
+Don't let them get dry, and never store them in a bank safe deposit box or near heat.
 This can dull the surface of the finest pearls and can even make the nacre flake off.

 Don't let Akoya pearls come in contact with cosmetics, perfume, or hair sprays.
 Put them on last when you're dressing and, if possible, 30 minutes after using any beauty products.
 To keep them clean, wipe them with a damp cloth.
 Don't rinse them unless absolutely necessary, as the water can weaken the silk on which they are strung.

 Have your Akoya pearls restrung about every 18 months, or a year if you wear them frequently.
 To keep pearls from rubbing against one another or to keep them all from falling off if the strand breaks, there should be knots between every pearl on a necklace.